loudoweb/SpriterHaxeEngine/README.md

 Known issues
 ------------
  - interpolation are not enough smooth at the end of a looping animation (need to check if the interpolation with the first frame is ok)
- - [Flash, Windows] alpha on BitmapLibrary when no scale and no rotation (copypixels)
+ - [Flash, Windows, openfl-html5] alpha on BitmapLibrary when no scale and no rotation (copypixels)
  - reset character mapping doesn't work (need to duplicate all the content of the array to make it working)
  - [html5] some issues on html5 depending on the backend used and the Library used.